PTyszkowski/Image-Recognition/README.md

 File is made for JupyterNotebook.
 Data has to be saved in folder 'data'.
 To be able to load data you also have to download mnist_reader.py file.
 Program is based on Tensorflow machine learning library.
 You can get it here https://www.tensorflow.org/tensorboard/get_started
-Full model can be aslo downloaded form this git repository.
+Full model will be aslo saved after running the program.
 Other libraries used are matplotlib and numpy.